 With UA Rich Mountain’s concurrent credit program, high school students who meet the program requirements can earn college credit while in high school.
 This program is designed for students in grades 9-12.
 Students work with Rich Mountain admissions staff and their counselor to apply for admission into the program.
-Concurrent enrollment program is the enrollment of a high school student in post-secondary education to receive high school credit and college-level credit for classes.
+This program is the enrollment of a high school student in post-secondary education classes to receive high school credit and college-level credit.

 While course offerings vary at each high school, some of the courses offered include English Composition I & II, Oral Communications, US History, Chemistry, College Algebra, Trigonometry, and Calculus.

-UA Rich Mountain also offers several general education courses online which high school students are eligible to take as long as the requirements for admission into the college and those for the specific courses are met.
+UA Rich Mountain also offers several general education courses online at a reduced cost which high school students are eligible to take as long as the requirements for admission into the college and those for the specific courses are met.
 The student should continue to work with the high school counselor.

 Concurrent credit students do not qualify to receive federal financial aid.
 However, UA Rich Mountain offers concurrent credit courses to area high school students at a significantly reduced rate.
 The cost for the classes will vary however; typically a three credit hour class offered within the high school will cost $99 for the concurrent student.
 UA Rich Mountain also offers a scholarship for concurrent credit students.